apache/fluo-muchos/README.md

 ---
 [![Build Status][ti]][tl] [![Apache License][li]][ll]

-Muchos supports deploying [Apache Fluo][fluo] and its dependencies to a cluster that can be optionally launched in Amazon EC2.
-Apache Fluo depends on [Apache Accumulo][accumulo], [Apache Zookeeper][zookeeper], and [Apache Hadoop][hadoop].
-Setting up these dependencies is time consuming.
+**Muchos automates setting up [Apache Accumulo][accumulo] or [Apache Fluo][fluo] (and their dependencies) on a cluster**

-Muchos provides a set of helper scripts to automate setting up these dependencies on a cluster.
-This makes it quick for a developer to experiment with Fluo in a realistic environment.
+Muchos makes it easy to launch a cluster in Amazon's EC2 and deploy Accumulo or Fluo to it.
+Muchos enables developers to experiment with Accumulo or Fluo in a realistic, distributed environment.
+Muchos installs all Apache software using tarball distributions which makes its easy to experiment with the latest version of Accumulo, Hadoop, Zookeeper, etc without waiting for downstream packaging.

 Muchos is not recommended at this time for production environments as it has no support for updating and upgrading dependencies.
 It also has a wipe command that is great for testing but dangerous for